Ceudan/Car-Racing/README.md

 ## Methods
 ### Double Deep Q Networks
 #### Setup
-We reduced the action space by deterministically controlling speed (agent need only control direction).
-DQN was given a simple action space to first test the relationship's learnability.
+For DQN we started off with a reduced action space.
+Speed was deterministically set so the agent need only control direction.

 |          | Steering Angle | Throttle                                        | Brake   |
 |----------|----------------|-------------------------------------------------|---------|